Mint-Blockchain/mint-node/staking/README.md

 --gcmode=full
 ```

-4.The IPFS gateway port is forwarded through Nginx, with the default port set to 8088.
+4. The IPFS gateway port is forwarded through Nginx, with the default port set to 8088.
 Additionally, there is a QPS limit in place, with the default value set to 20.
 You can modify these two parameters in the .env.nginx file as needed.
 ```
 QPS=50r/s
 PORT=8088